cenation007/Text-Editor/README.md

 # Text-Editor
 In progress

-A simple text-editor using tkinter GUI of python.
+A simple text-editor made using python's Tkinter module